XeroOl/notitg-mirin/docs/for.md

 ---
 [Back to main page](..)
 # For loops
-At its core, a `for` loop is a "repeat" instruction, that means "do thing Y, X many times", with a few special rules about how it counts, defined by you.
+At its core, a `for` loop is a "repeat" instruction, that means "do thing Y, X many times", with a few special rules about how it counts, defined by you.<br>
 The general structure is this:
 ```lua
 for i = Start, End, StepSize do